triblatron/dagui/README.md

 * Designer using its own widgets
   * Generate declarative Lua config
   * self hosting: design the designer using the designer
+    * might have head-explosion issues
 * Messaging system similar to signal-slots without the MOC-related cruft.
   * thread safe
   * no blocking of gui thread
-  * cannot use futurws since they are for sending values to another thread
+  * cannot use futures since they are for sending values to another thread
-  * Could use coroutines if we bump to C++20
+  * Could use coroutines if we bump to C++20 or use Boost or similar
   * It is unclear how to call a method in another thread safely

 ## Dependencies